Frequently Asked Questions

 Why do we need farmed whitebait?

-Farming ensures we can control quality of the product, consistently deliver a fresh product and harvest at the point of premium quality.
-We can also produce whitebait consistently all year round.
-So more whitebait for everyone.
+Farming of whitebait ensures that we can not only control the quality of the product, consistently deliver a fresh product and harvest at the point of premium quality, but we can continue to consume whitebait that are sustainably produced.

-And because we have the ability to breed all of the five species we can support the restoration of the fish in the wild.
+Because we have the ability to breed all of the five species, we can also support the restoration of these fish into restored habitats.

 How endangered are NZ Whitebait in the Wild?

 Four of the five whitebait species in New Zealand are considered by the Department of Conservation as “threatened” and numbers have been declining rapidly over recent years due mainly from loss of habitat, introduced species predation, water quality degradation and water temperature increases.

 Sadly, the largest of the species, the giant kōkopu, which can grow up to 45 cm in length and live for more than 20 years, is now named ‘’Vulnerable and decreasing’’ on the International IUCN’s (International Union for Conservation of Nature) red list.

 All of our whitebait is produced by using our own produced broodstock which now exceeds generation Filia4.
 Because our growing process is all natural (no chemicals, no antibiotics) the only by-product from our process is filtered sea water.